algolia/kubernetes-hands-on/18-stateful-set/README.md

 ## Introduction

-In this section you will get an overview of others k8s useful features, in order of complexity.
+In this section you will get an overview of others Kubernetes useful features, in order of complexity.

 ## Namespace

-`Namespaces` is the way to support multiple virtual clusters in k8s.
+`Namespaces` is the way to support multiple virtual clusters in Kubernetes.

 They are intended for use in environments with many users spread across multiple teams, or projects.
 For clusters with a few to tens of users, you should not need to create or think about `namespaces` at all.
 Start using `namespaces` when you need the features they provide.

 By default, all objects are in the `default` namespace.
-There is a "hidden" `namespace` where k8s runs services for itself.
+There is a "hidden" `namespace` where Kubernetes runs services for itself.
 Try:

 ```bash